alyssahx-wong/BuddyBeasts/README.md

  |                                                       |
  +-------------------------------------------------------+

-          Built with <3 for Building Belonging
+          Built with <3 for NTU WIT
                     Hackathon 2026
 ```